In Texas, a “trust may be created for any purpose that is not illegal” (Prop. Code Sec. 112.031).

 exit trusts, used by an investor to transfer limited rights in a property to a buyer who is working to restore credit and obtain traditional financing; and

-anonymity trusts, which endeavor to conceal the principal or principals behind the trust, at least for a period of time.
+anonymity trusts, which endeavor to conceal the principal or principals behind the trust (the beneficial owners), at least for a period of time.

-The Entry Trust (Investor Acquisition of Property in Preparation for a Flip)
+Entry Trusts (Investor Acquisition in Preparation for a Flip)

 In the case of an entry trust, an investor coaxes a (usually) distressed seller into transferring property by recorded deed into an irrevocable trust.
 This is often done with a foreclosure looming.
-However, such trusts do not delay or stop foreclosure unless the investor is willing to promptly reinstate the loan and then continue payments until the property can be sold.
+However, such trusts do not delay or stop foreclosure unless the investor is willing to promptly reinstate the loan and then take over the payments until the property can be sold.

 As for the trust itself, it has either been previously established by the investor or is created just for the specific transaction.
 In the latter case, there are two options: one names the seller as beneficiary, after which the seller immediately executes an unrecorded assignment of beneficial interest to the investor.
 Another version utilizes the seller as trustor (so the seller actually signs the trust agreement), the investor as trustee, and the investor’s LLC as beneficiary.
 The latter option is much better, since it does not allow the seller ever to be in a position of asserting the rights of a beneficiary, even if the window for doing so is brief.
 It is better for the investor’s potential liability if the seller is never given a beneficial interest at all.
 Why?
 Firstly, because courts tend to be sympathetic to trust beneficiaries and are more likely to go out of their way to preserve a beneficiary’s rights; and secondly, if the seller never holds a beneficial interest, then he or she can never argue that he or she was duped out it by a sly investor.
 It is thus preferable to arrange for the seller to transfer a 100% fee simple interest by general warranty deed and then be entirely dismissed from the investment equation.